-MEZCOPH GRADUATE, RESEARCH, & TEACHING ASSISTANTSHIPS

-Graduate Research Assistantships
+MEZCOPH GRADUATE, RESEARCH, & TEACHING ASSISTANTSHIPS Graduate Research Assistantships

 Research assistantships are often available through the research grants of MEZCOPH faculty members or from other departments on the University campus.
-When the Office of Student Affairs is notified of research assistantship opportunities, information about those positions will be shared with students via student listservs.
-However, these opportunities are best sought by speaking with individual faculty members who are conducting research.
+When the Office of Student Affairs is notified of research assistantship opportunities, information will be shared with students via student listservs.
+However, these opportunities are best sought by speaking with individual faculty members who are conducting research as not all opportunities are shared with OSA.
 In general, these positions are awarded based on a competitive application that exhibits excellence in academic and/or professional endeavors and a strong indication that the candidate has the talents or abilities that the assistantship requires.
 In addition to a salary, these assistantships typically provide the recipient with a waiver of out-of-state tuition, partial remission of in-state tuition, student health insurance, and a 10% discount at the UA bookstores.
 Students are responsible for university fees and College of Public Health program fees.